 Avoid reclining the seatback any more than needed.
 The seat belts provide maximum protection in a frontal or rear collision when the passengers are sitting up straight and well back in the seats.
-If you are reclined, the lap belt may slide past your hips and apply restraint forces directly to the abdomen or your neck may contact the shoulder belt.
-In the event of a frontal collision, the more the seat is reclined, the greater the risk of death or personal injury.
+If you are reclined, the lap belt may slide past your hips and apply restraint forces directly to the abdomen.
+In the event of a frontal collision, the more the seat is reclined, the greater the risk of death or personal injury. -Tumbling second seats (for third seat entry and enlargement of luggage compartment)

--Tumbling second seats (for third seat entry and enlargement of luggage compartment)
+BEFORE TUMBLING SECOND SEATS

-BEFORE TUMBLING SECOND SEATS Stow the second seat belt buckles as shown in the illustration.
+Stow the second seat belt buckles as shown in the illustration.